 |Community and social cohesion (COM)||Inclusiveness, social stability, autonomy||Soziales | Gemeinschaft* | Zusammenhalt* | Nachbarschaftsinitiative* | Engagement | Nachbarschaftsgefühl | Zusammengehörigkeitsgefühl | Bindung||sociale | gemeenschap* | samenhang | cohesie* | buurtinitiat* | betrokkenheid | buurtgevoel | saamhorigheid | binding|

 3.1 Frequency of addressing issues

-In Switzerland, the public debate on densification correlates with public referendums that ultimately determine legislature.
+In Switzerland, the public debate on densification correlates with public referendums, ultimately determining legislature.
 Before a referendum, interest groups bring issues to the focus of the deliberation.
 For instance, the “Landschaftsinitiative” (literally translated as “landscape initiative”) in 2009 triggered a debate on densification.
-The referendum was accepted by public vote in 2013 and came into effect in 2014, tightening the regional planning act, “Raumplanungsgesetz” (RPG).
+The referendum was accepted by public vote in 2013 and came into effect in 2014, tightening the regional planning act, the so-called “Raumplanungsgesetz” (RPG).

-The topic’s presence in the political agenda likely contributed to the articles addressing densification doubling in number from 2010 to 2015.
+The topic’s presence in the political agenda likely contributed to the number of articles addressing densification doubling from 2010 to 2015.
 It remained stable until 2019 (Table 1).
 Auto-coding results show that identity issues have been addressed most frequently and have further increased over time; similarly, cost-related matters.
-In contrast, spatial quality was highly present in 2010 and 2015.
-In 2019, it was discussed less, as were justice and public support/protest.
-The frequency of community/social cohesion, affordability, and market did not change significantly.
+In contrast, “spatial quality” was highly present in 2010 and 2015.
+In 2019, it was discussed less, as were “justice” and “public support/protest.”
+The frequency of “community/social cohesion,” “affordability,” and “market” did not change significantly.